-The table below shows the total vested and unvested BCE equity owned by M. Bibic as of December 31, 2022, valued using market value.
-His share ownership based on market value is 6.7 times his salary, and his total ownership and value at risk is \$29 million.
+The table below shows the total vested and unvested BCE equity owned by M. Bibic as of December 31, 2023, with the exception of stock options, valued using market value.
+His share ownership based on market value is 6.9 times his salary, and his total ownership and value at risk is \$30 million.
+For information on measures that may be taken by the Corporation to ensure that share ownership guidelines are met by M. Bibic, please see page 56 under Share ownership requirements.